MaVdbussche/nozc/README.md

 **Nozc** is a compiler for **NewOz**, written in *Java*.
 It is able to translate **NewOz** files (denoted by the use of `.noz` extension) to **Oz** files (`.oz`), which can then be fed to the existing **Mozart** compiler (`ozc`).\
 It provides an elegant command-line interface with various options, allowing for example to finely custom the logging verbosity, or to print a visual representation of the program's syntax tree in the terminal.\
 This compiler was developed in the context of my master thesis, which can be found here : [LINK]() (*coming soon*).
+> **NewOz** Is actively looking for contributors.
+If you are interested, please see below for information on how you can help us !

 ## Table of Contents